 Electronic devices suffer from temperature extremes.
 Liquid Crystal Displays (LCDs) of laptops, phones, and PDAs really do freeze.
-Laptops have been designed to work within a safe temperature range, normally 50 to 95 degrees F (10 - 35 degrees C).
-This range refers both to optimal usage temperature of the outside environment and the temperature the laptop should be warmed to before using.
+Laptops have been designed to work within a safe temperature range, typically between 50 to 95 degrees F (10 - 35 degrees C).
+This range refers to the optimal usage temperature of the outside environment and the temperature the laptop should be warmed to before using.

-Never leave a laptop, or other device, even in a well-padded and insulated case, in the trunk of vehicle in cold or hot weather for long periods of time.
-The device could freeze and you lose all data contained in it.
+Never leave a laptop, or other devices, even in a well-padded and insulated case, in the trunk of a vehicle in cold or hot weather for long periods of time.
+The device could freeze, which can result in the loss all data contained within the device.
 Heat may also damage components.

 Let It Warm Up

 Once you bring a laptop in from the cold (or heat), allow it to return to room temperature before booting.
 "Ruggedized" laptops are designed to work under extreme weather conditions.
 Standard issue Hampshire laptops are not "ruggedized."

 Do not boot up an LCD display device if you suspect the display is frozen.
 Don't use heating pads or other external sources of heat to warm up or thaw the display.
 Allow your device to warm on its own.

 Do not use tools such as mug warmers or pocket warmers to heat or keep a laptop warm- likewise, refrigeration of a hot laptop subjects components to too rapid cooling.
 Devices not designed for this purpose can create problems as they will not distribute temperature correctly.
 They could heat the wrong parts or generate too much heat and melt internal components.

 Do not use your laptop while it is still inside a laptop bag.
 There is no room for air to circulate, and you will get heat build-up.